nmwsharp/geometry-central/docs/docs/surface/utilities/barycentric_vector.md

     Construct a barycentric vector from the given [surface points](../surface_point), i.e. barycentric points.
 The vector direction goes from `pA` to `pB`.

-    Note that constructing a barycentric vector from two barycentric points is a lossy conversion, in that there do not exist unique barycentric endpoints for a given vector (except for the degenerate case of a vertex-type vector, where both endpoints are the vertex itself.)
+    Note that there do not exist unique barycentric endpoints for a given barycentric vector, except for the degenerate case of a vertex-type vector where both endpoints are the vertex itself.
+Perhaps a more straightforward way to say this is that barycentric vectors really are **vectors** (displacements), **not** rays.

 ### Arithmetic
 Barycentric vectors support addition, subtraction, scalar multiplication, and scalar division.